wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     _Pyrovalerone_ (1-(4-methylphenyl)-2-(1-pyrrolidinyl)-1-pentanone).

-    Schedule 2 Part 2 clause 1: substituted, on 13 January 1988, by section 9(2) of the Misuse of Drugs Amendment Act (No 2) 1987 (1987 No 193).
+    Schedule 2 Part 2 clause 1: replaced, on 13 January 1988, by section 9(2) of the Misuse of Drugs Amendment Act (No 2) 1987 (1987 No 193).

     Schedule 2 Part 2 clause 1 **Amphetamine**: repealed, on 9 September 2005, by [clause 4(2)][215] of the Misuse of Drugs (Changes to Controlled Drugs) Order 2005 (SR 2005/175).